Ryan7od/GameTheoryCW/README.md

 This project is a game theory implementation that simulates the "Fox in a Hole" game, a classic pursuit-evasion problem.
 The simulation models interactions between a farmer (pursuer) and a fox (evader), each employing different strategic approaches to achieve their objectives.

+There are n holes on a farm, and a fox hiding on the farm.
+We model the fox to be able to jump between adjascent holes once per night, and every day the farmer has 1 chance to catch them by choosing a hole.
+This is a game of imperfect information and no party has information about the other's choices or position.
+The time starts at t=1, so if the farmer catches the fox on the first try we have t=1.

 This implementation was developed as coursework to explore game theory concepts and strategy optimization in adversarial scenarios.

 ## Project Description